qienhuang/Caller_ID_on_screen/README.md

 On Windows stations:

-Download the pre-built client from [here](https://github.com/qienhuang/Caller_ID_on_screen/raw/master/bin/cider.exe)

-Create a shortcut for cider.exe and add it to startup folder
+Download the pre-built client from [here](https://github.com/qienhuang/Caller_ID_on_screen/raw/master/bin/cider.exe), then create a shortcut for cider.exe and add it to startup folder.

 Plan fo improvement:
  - MQTT with TLS secured messaging